Data Records Comparison System

 Compare Is For You!

-Enterprise Systems Developers use Compare to determine if their code is delivering the output they expect.
-Compare is a simple tool to use while doing unit tests to validate that output of systems in development matches legacy code and business requirements.
+Developers and Application Managers use Compare to ensure their code is delivering the output they expect.
+Use Compare during unit testing to validate the output of new enterprise systems matches legacy code and business requirements.

 Engineers, Researchers, and many more professions

-Engineers, Researchers and many more professionals use Compare as a simple and fast tool to help them analyze data quickly.
-Compare saves time and eliminates tedium, regardless of the type of data.
+Professionals use Compare as a simple and fast tool to help them analyze data quickly, often in conjunction with more sophisticated data analytics systems.
+Compare saves time and eliminates tedium, regardless of data type.

-Simply take a “known-good” output file and compare it to a file generated by the changed system.
+Simply export a “known-good” output file from the current system and compare it with a file generated by the new system.
 Compare will flag any differences between the files in minutes.

-The output is in Excel format and can include both the original datasets plus a rich comparison sheet to conveniently conduct more analysis if required.
+The output is in Excel format and can include both the original data plus a rich comparison sheet to facilitate more analysis if required.